 214 – RRSP or PRPP/VRSP deduction

-If you made RRSP or PRPP/VRSP contributions during the period from January 1, 2018, to March 1, 2019, and withdrew amounts from an RRSP before that period under the HBP or the LLP, you can designate an amount as a repayment on line 212.
+If you made RRSP or PRPP/VRSP contributions in 2021 or the first 60 days of 2022 and withdrew amounts from an RRSP in previous years under the HBP or the LLP, you can designate an amount as a repayment on line 212.

 Form to enclose